Breaking Down the Most Common Design Thinking Deliverables

 Asset Libraries

-These collections contain a variety of ready-made designs available for immediate use, like guides, icons, images, graphics, and other design components.
-They can be utilized throughout the project as they are stored in a manner that promotes easy accessibility.
+These collections contain a variety of ready-made designs available for immediate use, like guides, icons, images, graphics, and other design components, which are essential for both UX and visual designers.

 The asset libraries promote efficiency within the project because they save time.
 After all, the design can be implemented quickly and cohesively without regard to the number of people working on the project.